OlegKolesnikovCode/Clinical-Research-App/README.md

 # 🧠 Clinical Research Tracker: Correctness Under Failure

-**The High Signal:** A constraint-driven system engineered to preserve integrity-critical data.
+**The Objective:** A constraint-driven system engineered to preserve integrity-critical data.
 This project moves away from "trusting the code" and moves toward **enforceable invariants** through database constraints, atomic transactions, and FSM-controlled workflows.

 ---